Jonathan2251/lbd/source/funccall.rst

    1 cpu0-lower        - Number of tail calls
    ...

-The tail call optimization is applied in cpu032II only for this example (it uses "jmp _Z9factoriali" instead of "jsub _Z9factoriali").
+The tail call optimization shares caller's and callee's stack and it is applied in cpu032II only for this example (it uses "jmp _Z9factoriali" instead of "jsub _Z9factoriali").
-Tail call share caller's and callee's stack but cpu032I (pass all arguments in stack) not satisify the following statement, NextStackOffset <= FI.getIncomingArgSize() in isEligibleForTailCallOptimization(), and return false for this function as follows,
+Then cpu032I (pass all arguments in stack) doesn't satisfy the statement, NextStackOffset <= FI.getIncomingArgSize() in isEligibleForTailCallOptimization(), and return false for the function as follows,

 .. rubric:: lbdex/chapters/Chapter9_2/Cpu0SEISelLowering.cpp
 .. literalinclude:: ../lbdex/Cpu0/Cpu0SEISelLowering.cpp